Force YouTube to Load Videos in HD Every Time

 Even though YouTube is always changing , one thing they can’t seem to figure out is that people want a way to automatically control video quality.
 In an age where we’re used to high-definition video, it’s jarring when videos start in unacceptably low quality.

 We’ll have to go outside the YouTube settings to find a solution to this issue, and it’s a Chrome/Firefox/Opera extension called Magic Actions for YouTube.
-Grab it from the Chrome Web Store for Chrome or the official website for Firefox and Opera.
+Grab it from the Chrome Web Store [No Longer Available] for Chrome or the official website for Firefox and Opera.

 This extension actually lets you tweak all sorts of YouTube settings, but for now, we’re most worried about video quality.

 Depending on which browser you’re using, get started by navigating to the extension’s settings.
 (In Chrome, click the three-bar menu in the top-right, then More Tools > Extensions.
 Find Magic Actions in the list and click Options underneath it.)

 It's a nice feeling when YouTube finally rates your connection suitable to play automatically in HD